ReubenBond/rapid/Rapid.Net/README.md

 - [Fast Paxos Paper (Microsoft Research)](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tr-2005-112.pdf)
 - [Original Java Implementation](https://github.com/lalithsuresh/rapid)

-## License

-Copyright © 2016-2025 VMware, Inc. All Rights Reserved.

-Licensed under the Apache License, Version 2.0.
-See LICENSE file for details.

 ## Acknowledgments

 This is a C# port of the original Java implementation by Lalith Suresh and team at VMware.